-Step Four: The vice president will render a decision and will communicate that decision in writing to all entities involved in the grievance process within 10 class days.
-That decision will be considered final.
+Step Three: After completing the investigation of the incident, the University administrator will render a decision in writing to all entities involved in the grievance process within 5 business days.
+That decision is considered final.
+A summary of the findings will be submitted to the office of the VPAA for archiving purposes.